-Besides giving your eyes a break, enabling dark mode on a system like Windows 10 can also potentially help preserve the life of your battery.
+Besides giving your eyes a break, enabling dark mode on a system such as Windows 10 can also potentially help preserve the life of your battery.

-In the Windows 10 October 2018 update, Microsoft expanded the dark theme to also include all parts of File Explorer.
-This means things will get even darker when you enable the dark mode.
+In the Windows 10 October 2018 update, Microsoft expanded the dark theme to include all parts of File Explorer.
+This expansion means things will get much more vibrant when you enable dark mode.
 Here’s how you can enable it in the most recent version of Windows 10.

 Step 2: Head to Personalization, which features an icon of a paintbrush over a computer monitor.

 Step 3: When the window opens, click Colors in the left-hand sidebar.

 Step 4: Scroll to the middle of the page, and look for the section that says Choose Your Default Windows Mode.
 You’ll then want to click on the option that says Choose Your Color.
 Choose the option that says Dark.

 Step 5: This step is optional, but you can also pick an accent color.
 Scroll up to the color palette at the top of the Colors window.
 With dark mode activated, the accent color is even more essential to help you find the boundaries of Windows and locate where everything is at a glance.